 The SCTC Student Senate is the governing body of SCTC students.
-The Student Senate consists of the President, Vice President, Secretary, Treasurer, Sergeant-at-Arms, Historian, Student Representative, Community Service Representative, and Public Relations Representative.
+The Student Senate consists of the President, Vice President, Secretary, and Treasurer.
 The term of office for each elected officer is one academic year.

 The Student Senate undertakes the following: